30 March 2017

 The Menzies Foundation has recently undertaken a strategic review leading into its 40th year and will be shifting and refining its priorities.

 From 2018, the Menzies Foundation will continue to invest in visionary and inspirational Australian leaders, focusing on three key areas:

 - new investment to identify and support the development of entrepreneurial leaders to harness and exploit new opportunities from innovation in science and technology

-- new investment in school-based education leaders (eg: principals) who have the capacity to revolutionise student learning, particularly to benefit rural and remote or disadvantaged public schools
+- new investment in school-based education leaders (eg: principals) from all sectors and systems who have the capacity to revolutionise student learning.

 - continued investment in international law specialists who can help shape Australia’s response to increasingly complex global issues.